papa-rugi/cloud-shepherd/README.md

 (*STILL IN DEVELOPMENT*)

-An NPM module that abstracts away the complexities of cloud storage services (Object Storage (AWS s3) as well as File Storage(Dropbox)) to easily interact with multiple clouds through one api using a simple promise based, POISIX interface.
+A NPM module that abstracts away the complexities of cloud storage services (Object Storage (AWS s3) as well as File Storage(Dropbox)) to easily interact with multiple clouds through one api using a simple promise based, POISIX interface.